JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

   - Should also work with OpenTofu.
 - Demo does not work as-is because these Amazon owned IPv6 CIDRs have been allocated to my AWS account.
   - You'll need to configure your own IPv4 and IPv6 cidr pools/subpools and there is IPAM instructions below.
+- There's now a routing policy language for building out topology shape with instructions below.
 - AWS general reference: [Centralized Egress](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/using-nat-gateway-for-centralized-egress.html)
 - Example single region potential [cost breakdown](https://awstip.com/centralized-egress-traffic-via-the-shared-nat-gateway-in-a-multi-account-aws-environment-3b682d8737ca) under pricing.